 What does HIPAA Compliant Telehealth Mean?

 Many providers are concerned about how to provide secure Telehealth or Telemedicine to their patients.
 After all, treating patients with secure Telehealth technology is new to most providers, patients, and even health plans.
-How do you provide HIPAA compliant secure Telehealth?
+So how do you provide HIPAA-compliant secure Telehealth?
 Read on.
 You might be surprised that you have most of the policies and protocols already in place for your practice.
 All of the same procedures and protocols you take now to ensure HIPAA compliance for our way apply to be a HIPAA compliant secure Telehealth provider.

 Key questions to ask a company before selecting a Telehealth Solution

-In order to ensure that you are providing HIPAA compliant Telehealth you must ensure that the company you are working will provide you with a Business Associate Agreement (BAA) between you and the Telehealth Company.
+To ensure that you are providing HIPAA compliant Telehealth, you must ensure that the company you are working for will provide you with a Business Associate Agreement (BAA) between you and the Telehealth Company.
 This is not an option once the emergency regulations around COVID-19 are stopped.
-A provider using a HIPAA compliant Telehealth platform and has a valid BAA in place will be protected in case their is a data breach of the Telehealth technology.
+A provider using a HIPAA compliant Telehealth platform and a valid BAA in place will be protected if there is a data breach of the Telehealth technology.
 This means that your practice is not at risk for the costly fines that can occur for a data breach.
-This means that the Telehealth company is responsible and accountable for any breach of their technology that results in the release of Protected Health Information (PHI).
+In addition, this means that the Telehealth company is responsible and accountable for any breach of their technology that results in the release of Protected Health Information (PHI).

-The Federal Department of Health and Human Services (HHS) provide clear guidance on which companies are considered to be HIPAA compliant.
-The list includes companies like Zoom for Healthcare, Doxy.me and VSee.
-Drexly Telehealth products all use the VSee platform as their engine so you can be assured that Drexly fully meets the HIPAA compliant telehealth requirements.
-To see this list and more from HHS click here
+The Federal Department of Health and Human Services (HHS) provides clear guidance on which companies are HIPAA compliant.
+The list includes companies like Zoom for Healthcare, Doxy. me, and VSee.
+Drexly Telehealth products all use the VSee platform as their engine, so you can be assured that Drexly fully meets the HIPAA compliant telehealth requirements.
+To see this list and more from HHS, click here

 Once you have the BAA completed with your Telehealth vendor, then comes the part that most providers are already familiar with and practicing when it comes to HIPAA compliance.
-Providers will want to update their policies and procedures to include the delivery of HIPAA compliant telehealth in those policies and procedures (P&P).
-It is recommended to take the time to write us a Telehealth specific P&P that is kept updated.
+Providers will want to update their policies and procedures to include the delivery of HIPAA-compliant telehealth in those policies and procedures (P&P).
+It is recommended to take the time to write us a Telehealth-specific P&P that is kept updated.
 Many health plans will be asking providers for copies of their P&Ps that demonstrate how they provide HIPAA compliant Telehealth.
-Often, just supplying them with this new policy will meet their request’s needs and be accepted by the plan.
+Just supplying them with this new policy will often meet their request’s needs and be accepted by the plan.

 Telehealth Resource Network Centers